knahum7/api-playground/README.md

 - All API calls are made to `http://localhost:8000`
 - Authentication tokens are stored in browser memory only
+- Tokens for Getir and DeliveryHero expire after a set period; re-authenticate as needed
 - No sensitive data is persisted in the frontend
 - All validation is handled by the backend
 - Error messages are displayed in real-time